ThomasWeiser/elmfire-extra/README.md

 that treats a Firebase collection as a key-value store and makes it available basically as an Elm dictionary with similar operations on it.

-The package contains two modules, for reading and writing respectively:
+The package consists of two modules, for reading and writing respectively:

 - `ElmFire.Dict`
   - Mirroring a Firebase location as an Elm `Dict`